MatyeusM/sr5e-quick-lifemodule-calculator/README.md

 - **Specializations:** There are few Life Modules that actually give specializations, in which case I just cut them out at the moment.
 Might change if I implement full support for specializations

 ### TODO
-- Ability to add Skills that are not by default in the rendered list or related to any other skill via a group.
 - **Missing Life Modules:** Incorporate Life Modules from 'Run Faster' and other sources as needed.
 - **Quality Removal:** Implement the ability to remove qualities you don't want.
 Or add additional ones.
 - **Custom Equipment Packs:** Allow users to import custom equipment packs through JSON files.